Certificate of Embodied Production™ (CEP)

 CEP is not anti-technology.

 It does not require a “live-to-two-track” philosophy.
-The following are compatible with CEP, as long as the core requirements above are met:
+The following are compatible with the CEP, as long as the core requirements above are met:

 Multitrack recording and overdubbing on any medium